 The risks of brokerage business

 In this situation, also A-Book brokers are not secure.
 There are many examples in the forex industry of STP brokers’ failures.
-Counterparty risk associated with liquidity provider can be crucial if we mitigate to them significant and concentrated exposures.
-In case chosen liquidity provider is not able to cover profits generated on hedge account, our business model will collapse like a house of cards.
+Counterparty risk associated with liquidity provider can be crucial if we mitigate their significant and concentrated exposures.
+In case chosen liquidity provider is not able to cover profits generated on the hedge accounts, our business model will collapse like a house of cards.